zoleikha-mousavipak/SymfonyPayrollApp/README.md

 CSV Handling: Writing data to CSV files for reporting and data storage.

+Event Listener: In this payroll app, an Event Listener captures errors that occur generaly.
+For example during CSV generation, automatically logging them for later analysis and troubleshooting. (var/dev.log)

+PHPUnit: The PHPUnit tests in this app ensure the accuracy of payroll calculations and the proper functioning of bonus strategies by validating expected outcomes and behaviors through automated testing.

+Docker: The app is containerized for consistent deployment across different environments.
+This isolation simplifies setup and deployment by bundling the app and its dependencies, ensuring portability and minimizing compatibility concerns.

 These design patterns, SOLID principles, and technologies contribute to a well-structured, modular, and maintainable codebase that can easily accommodate future changes and extensions.